 - Dessert destination: Bear Doughnut, Koreatown, Manhattan.

 - Short and sweet story: Mochi doughnut ($3.75).
-A newcomer to Koreatown, Bear Donut is a sleek, blue-white-coloured dessert store specializing in doughnuts.
-There are enormous luscious cream doughnuts destined to be a hit summer dessert, and there are also a small selection of mochi doughnuts.
+Bear Donut is a sleek, blue-white-coloured dessert store specializing in a range of en-vogue desserts.
+There are enormous luscious cream buns destined to be a hit summer dessert, and there are also a small selection of mochi doughnuts.
 Of the latter, we tried the lavender and pink chocolate.
 Similar to Dough Club’s doughnuts, Bear’s doughnuts were subtly-flavoured, and airy, rather than chewy, in texture.

 - Dessert destination: Mochinut, East Village, Manhattan.

 - Short and sweet story: Mochi doughnut ($3).
-The newest mochi doughnut purveyor in the city is Mochinut.
-The doughnuts here can be distinguished for their ultra-vibrant, almost neon colours.
+Mochinut’s mochi doughnuts here can be distinguished for their ultra-vibrant, almost neon colours.
 The doughnut themselves erred on the sweet side, and similar to Dough Club and Bear Doughnut, lacked the tough mochi chew factor of Alimama’s mochi doughnuts.
 Instead, Mochinut’s mochi doughts were more airy in texture, and of the flavours we tried, we loved the milk tea and blueberry the most.

 When cake meets mochi